- Travel and Places»

 The women are expert in carpet weaving.
 Some of the people are involved in horticulture and agriculture activities.

-The handicrafts like article of wood carving, metal work and silver and gold ornaments are also produced by the co-operative societies and small production or raining centers.
+The handicrafts like an article of wood carving, metalwork and silver and gold ornaments are also produced by the co-operative societies and small production or training centers.

 Houses in KinnaurClick thumbnail to view full-size